+FACILITIES

+Seating

-FACILITIES Seating If facility allows, host schools will place team benches on the opposite side from the fans for all state series games.
-If this is not possible, the team benches should be 10 ft. in front of the fan benches, and an administrator from the host school must super- vise the area at all times.
+If facility allows, host schools will place team benches on the opposite side from the fans for all state series games.
+If this is not possible, the team benches should be 10 feet in front of the fan benches.
+An administrator from the host school must be supervising this area at all times.
 There should be enough seats to accommodate fans.
+The IHSA recommends that the lower rows be reserved for handicap or senior citizens

+- Entrances and Exits All entrances and exits controlled

+- Traffic Patterns

+- Italiic Falleriis

+- Plan for teams going in and out of field area Parking

+- Provide adequate parking for fans; all handicap and safety areas reserved and available; adequate lighting in parking lot; parking lot patrolled

+- Equipment

+- Check fields, goals, Wilson soccer balls, scoreboard, PA, American Flag

+- Awards

+- Have team awards and ceremony in place

+SUPERVISORY STAFF

+Workers

+- Hire enough people to cover the event; train and assign specific jobs - Sections of the stands and field are assigned for crowd control supervisors - Workers easily identifiable - Communication - Key people with walkie-talkies/mobile phones - Bench - Scorekeepers, scoreboard operators, timer, and announcer Ball Holders

+Designate 2-4 lower level soccer players to be uniformed ball handlers

+SPORTS INFORMATION

+Press Area

+Set up area for reporting, making copies and interviews

+- Photographer Area

+- Set up area for local photographers

+- Team Rosters

+- Collect team rosters, pictures or other pertinent information for program

+PARTICIPANTS

-The IHSA recommends that the first few rows be reserved for handicap or senior citizens.
-Entrances and Exits All entrances and exits controlled Traffic Patterns Plan for teams going in and out of field area Parking Provide adapted parking for face all handlean and actable areas Provide adequate parking for fans; all handicap and safety areas reserved and not blocked off; adequate lighting in parking lot; parking lot patrolled Equipment Check fields, goals, Wilson soccer balls, scoreboard, PA, American Flag Awards Have team awards and ceremony plan in place SUPERVISORY STAFF Workers Hire enough people to cover the event; train and assign specific jobs Sections of the stands and field are assigned for crowd control supervisors Workers easily identifiable Communication Key people with walkie-talkies/mobile phones Bench Scorekeepers, scoreboard operators, timer, and announcer Ball Holders Designate 2-4 lower level soccer players to be uniformed ball handlers SPORTS INFORMATION Press Area Set up area for reporting, making copies and interviews Photographer Area Set up area for local photographers Team Rosters Collect team rosters, pictures or other pertinent information for program PARTICIPANTS Rivalries Determine if there are any long-standing rivalries or past inci- dents between the teams Visitor Security Identify yourself to the supervisor of each visiting school Support Activities Find out which school bands will be attending Pressure Be cognizant of the level of importance of your game Spectators Note reputation of each competing school's crowd.
-OFFICIALS Confirmation from IHSA of Officials assigned Locker room assigned for officials CONCESSION Coordinate workers, what will be sold, and where garbage cans will be placed
+- Rivalries - Determine if there are any long-standing rivalries or past incidents between the teams - Visitor Security Identify yourself to the s - Identify yourself to the supervisor of each visiting school Support Activities - Find out which school bands will be attending Pressure - Be cognizant of the level of importance of your game Spectators - Note reputation of each competing school's crowd.

-Use announcers, signs, messages in the program to print rules of the home field including no alcohol, tobacco and expectations of sportsmanship Post Sians Ticket Prices, Restrooms, Parking, Concession, Sportsmanship and fan seating TRAINER Determine time schedule and access to services GAME DAY FIELD AND STANDS Wilson Soccer Balls Goals Team benches - Set up on the opposite side from the fan seating if possible Scorers bench and Scorebooks Scoreboard operator PA materials AED on site and readily available near the field Bleachers and Handicap seating identified Water for teams and officials Set-up for ticket takers and sellers Officials Determine if officials will be announced One person assigned to escort officials on and off field Identify the administrator in charge to the officials PA Announcers All introductions, music, and commentary are to be appropriate and presented in a team-neutral manner GAME SCHEDULES le-Game Time Schedule: (For example, if the game begins at 6:00 pm) 5:30-Warm-up clock will start for 20-minute warm-up.
-5:50-When the warm-up clock strikes 0:00 teams return to benches.
-5:51-In order begin: Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, Team Introductions and National Anthem.
-6:00-Game begins.
-Game Time Schedule: (For example, if the first game begins at 4:00 pm) 3:30-Warm-up clock will start for 20-minute warm-up.
-3:50-When the warm-up clock strikes 0:00 teams return to benches.
-3:51- In order, begin: Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, Team Introductions and National Anthem.
-4:00-Game begins.
-5:30-Warm-up clock begins for second game, and host will follow same schedule, omitting National Anthem.
-POST GAME Hand out plaque (fans are not allowed on the field post game; please inform competing schools prior to and during the game)
+OFFICIALS

+- Contact and confirm Officials assigned to each game in your IHSA School Center - Locker room assigned for officials

+CONCESSION

+Coordinate workers, what will be sold, and where garbage cans will be placed